VIAcode/VIAcode-AzureDevOps-connector-for-ITSM/Azure Dev Ops Connector User Guide.md

 * Service Hooks

-  To sync Azure DevOps work items with requests in Service Desk Plus MSP 2 web hooks are created automatically on first delegation.
+  To sync Azure DevOps work items with requests in ServiceDesk Plus MSP 2 web hooks are created automatically on first delegation.
 Both web hooks must have "Enabled" state.
 To check status of web hooks please go to the Azure DevOps Projects Settings - General - Service hooks.

   In case sync of work items stopped working, please check the web hooks state and re-enable them.